-- Talk to your child about personal safety often, just as you would for 'Stop, Drop, and Roll.' - Help your child develop an appropriate vocabulary for the parts of their body. - Help your child develop confidence and assertiveness skills.
+- Talk to your child about personal safety often, just as you would for 'Stop, Drop, and Roll.' - 2 Help your child develop an appropriate vocabulary for the parts of their body. - Help your child develop confidence and assertiveness skills.
 Give your child permission to be ugly and impolite if they are uncomfortable. - Never force your child to hug or kiss anyone, even relatives.
-Support when they say 'No.'
+Support when they say 'No.' - Help your child recognize when someone has set a boundary.

-Teaching children about body safety doesn't take away their innocence, it helps to PROTECT it.
+Remember- teaching children about body safety doesn't take away their innocence, it helps to protect it.